amarasovic/amarasovic.github.io/contact/index.md

     * CS 6320 – Computer Vision
     * CS 6140 – Data Mining

     Please let me know if you are you taking some of them at the moment.
-Feel free to also note some other courses that you think are relevant, including courses taught outside the College of Engineering (e.g., in math, linguistics, philosophy, psychology).
+Feel free to also note other courses that you find relevant, including courses taught outside the College of Engineering (e.g., in math, linguistics, philosophy, psychology).

 <details>
 <summary markdown="span" style="color:orange"><b>You are a BS/MS student.
 Am I going to pay you?</b> [Click to expand!]</summary>